hassio-addons/addon-ssh/README.md

 - Username is configurable, so `root` is no longer mandatory.
 - Persists custom SSH client settings & keys between add-on restarts
 - Log levels for allowing you to triage issues easier.
+- Hardware access to your audio and uart/serial devices.
+- Runs with more privileges, allowing you to debug and test more situations.
+- Has access to the dbus of the host system.
+- Runs on host level network, allowing you to open ports or run little daemons.
 - Have custom Alpine packages installed on start.
 This allows you to install your favorite tools, which will be available every single time you log in.
 - Execute custom commands on add-on start so that you can customize the